The Golden Eagle Danube Express - Winter Wonderland - Eastbound

 A winter wonderland awaits in Russian and Mongolia, and we travel over 6,000 miles over the course of 15 days to experience it all.
 This journey begins in the city of Moscow, where stunning traditional architecture mingles with historical sites and modern conveniences.
 After two days of planned group and Freechoice activities, we board the Golden Eagle Trans-Siberian Express and set off for the city of Vladimir.
 As one of the oldest regions in Russia and a mecca of culture, this city is designated as a UNESCO World Heritage Site and offers fascinating touring options.
 From here, the train continues on an eastbound route, with full-day stops in Suzdal, Yekaterinburg and Novosibirsk along the way.
 Pure white grounds meet brilliant blue skies as the Golden Eagle Trans-Siberian Express makes its way through the country and to Irkutsk, which is known as the "Paris of Siberia" and is filled with impressive wooden structures and museums.
 Continuing on, we enjoy a one-of-a-kind winter adventure on Lake Baikal and are in for a traditional experience in Ulan Ude.
 Dipping into Mongolia, Ulaan Baatar is the last planned stop on our route before a multi-day journey across Russia to our final destination, Vladivostok.

 Journey is also available in westbound based on your travel preference.
+Please contact a rail specialist for details.

 Highlights and Inclusions